-Through the City of Greencastle to eastern Putnam County, the proposed NRHT will use the local trail system that the local notfor-profit group, People Pathways has been planning and developing in collaboration with the City of Greencastle.
+The NRHT will use the local trail system, People Pathways, that the local not-for-profit group, now known as Putnam Parks & Pathways, and the City of Greencastle have been planning and developing.
 The Greencastle trail system began with the formation of People Pathways in 1997.
-People Pathways' goal is to help residents of Greencastle and Putnam County improve their quality of life by developing a trail system for multi-recreational use and alternative transportation.
-The portion of the People Pathways trail system that will serve as the NRHT follows the former Pennsylvania Railroad and will be known as the "Campus Link Trail".
-A Transportation Enhancement (TE) Grant was awarded to the City of Greencastle in December 2003 to facilitate the construction of this project.
-The longest completed trail segment in the People Pathways system is a crushed stone trail from the eastside of Greencastle to the Town of Fillmore, approximately 4 miles.
-For more detailed information about People Pathways, contact:
+Putnam Parks & Pathways' goal is to help residents of Greencastle and Putnam County improve their quality of life by developing a trail system for multi-recreational use and alternative transportation.
+The portions of the Greencastle trail system that serve as the NRHT follow the former Pennsylvania Railroad and are known as the "Campus Link Trail" and the "Vandalia Trail".
+A Transportation Enhancement (TE) Grant awarded to the City of Greencastle in 2003 funded the eastern half of the Campus Link Trail and a Next Level Trails Grant awarded in 2022 will fund the rest.
+The longest completed trail segment in the People Pathways system is the packed stone Vandalia Trail from the eastside of Greencastle to Hendricks County, approximately 7 miles.
+For more detailed information, contact: